flaneurette/Health-Library/Documents/Safety/Risk-Aversion/README.md

 ### 14. Household appliance accidents

-* Washing machines, lawn mowers, power tools—even vacuum cords can trip or entangle.
+* Washing machines, lawn mowers, power tools-even vacuum cords can trip or entangle.

 ### 15. Struck by objects in the home